Assignment 1 Speed Bonus

 - The code you submit for the bonus marks must fulfill all the same requirements as the main assignment.

 - We will test your bonus submission again by compiling your source code after the deadline.
-If the timing deviates significantly from the leaderboard timing, or correctness checks fail, or the .perf and non .perf versions are different in any significant way besides validator calls, we will invalidate your bonus marks.
+If the timing deviates significantly from the leaderboard timing, or correctness checks fail, we will invalidate your bonus marks.

 -